 Dear Luno customers,

 We’re thankful for all your ongoing support, especially over the past few months, and want to take this opportunity to explain why deposits have not yet resumed in Malaysia.
-We will regularly update this page with the latest news on our progress until this is resolved.

 Quite naturally, this growth in trading and volumes attracted interest from banks and regulators.
 Particularly for large and high volume cryptocurrency exchanges like us.